 After you have received your qualification, you can start mapping out your professional and business goals.

 First, you need to decide what you want to achieve in your management career.
-Are you aiming to join a management firm, or do you want to start your own business?
+Are you aiming to join a management firm, or do you want to start your own property management company?
 If you want to run a management business, will you be working alone or will you hire staff to assist you?

-Think about the short and long-term goals you want to achieve after you’ve learned how to become a property manager.
+Think about the short and long-term goals you want to achieve.
 You may only want to manage two or three clients now as you start out, but how many clients would you like to have in five years’ time?
 Do you want to be working full-time as a property manager or eventually transition to part-time, and have employees run your business for you?

 Once you have clear goals set, you can decide what strategies and techniques you should be implementing to turn your business objectives into achievable goals.